rchain/rchain/rspace/src/main/tut/Tutorial.md

 So far we've seen that every matching piece of data or continuation returned to us has also been removed from the store.
 We could obviously put it back into the store ourselves, but we can also use `produce` and `consume`'s persist parameter to put something in the store and "make it stick".

-Let's try to persist a continuation, but first let's put our Crystal Lake-dwelling friends back in the store
+Let's try to persist a continuation, but first let's put our Crystal Lake-dwelling friends back in the store.
 ```tut
 val pres10 = produce(store, Channel("friends"), alice, persist = false)
 val pres11 = produce(store, Channel("friends"), bob, persist = false)